Skip to Content

 Let’s have some fun learning with our snow-loving friend with these polar bear do a dot printables!
 When kids work on these pages, they refine their fine motor skills, letter recognition, and counting all while having a blast.
 So grab the dot markers and these worksheets to get the kids ready to learn.

-Have the kids grab their blocks and these winter pattern block mats for some fun learning.
+Have the kids grab their blocks and these winter pattern block mats for fun learning.
 When kids use these mats with their pattern blocks, it helps them identify shapes and colors and develop their fine motor skills as they place the block in place.
 They’ll love all the different winter scenes in this set of mats!

 Make Groundhog Day a fun and entertaining day with these Groundhog Day dot to dot printables!
 As the kids connect the dots to complete the pictures of these cute furry creatures, they work on their fine motor and counting skills.
 Grab the crayons and these free printables for some holiday fun!